 And one of the best parts about exploring Cabo San Lucas on foot actually is finding small, hidden restaurants.
 It’s not like you’re going to find bad food once you’re up away from the marina so happen into wherever looks like it’s going to be a fun dining experience.
 We have our favorites that we go to but we’re always willing to try something new.

-Tip: On our last trip we discovered a really fun restaurant that was nicer than what we normally go to call Maria Jiminez. why don’t we pick this random place that was so nice looking?
-You walked by we saw a lady behind a straw screen making the biggest, fattest sopes we’ve ever seen and we had to stop in.
+Tip: One of the best placed we’ve discovered is a really fun restaurant that is much nicer than what we normally go to, called Maria Jiminez.
+“Why don’t we pick this random place that was so nice looking?”
+We walked by we saw a lady behind a straw screen making the biggest, most beautiful sopes we’ve ever seen and we had to stop in.
 So glad we did.

 Tip: All of the wooden Saints above all of the really beautiful doors make for a wonderful activity, whether it be going on a saintly scavenger hunt for photographing all of the different things.
 Photographing them is tricky because they are so high.